11 January 2010

 Not like she could anyway.

+The wind picked up intensity.
+Random pops of syllables and frantic arm-waving was the only means of communication now.
+Dust, corn husks, and pieces of hay swirled in the air.
 The spin of the turbine blades increased.
 It reached top speed, the tips of the blades topping 200 mph.
 The whir abruptly ceased, with a sickening metal on metal SCRKKKKKK, an automatic response to high winds to prevent overheating.

 With the constant hum of the turbines silenced, opposing weather fronts provided the only audio.